 Taking into consideration the approach that the strategy is the means of corporate governance under competitive circumstances Porter (1989) suggests the methodisation on the basis of competitive advantages.
-At first, Porter thought that the lower price and so the lower expenses or the useful features of the products, i.e. the distinction could be the main competitive advantage and he determined the main (generic) strategies on the same basis.
+At first, Porter thought that the lower price and so the lower expenses or the useful features of the products, i.e. the distinction could be the main competitive advantage and he determined the main (generic) strategies on the same basis (see Fig. 7.).
 Later he enlarged this approach with a new dimension, with the expansivity of the competition area, on the basis of which he distinguished wider, or focus strategies.
-In Porter's opinion, strategies are worth to be developed by these dimensions, as the combination of the generic strategies leads to less effective solutions.